Romanian profanity: Other profanities related to sex

 Romanian insults often involve the sexual behavior of men or women.

 Women are usually insulted by comparison to prostitutes.
 There is a rich vocabulary of insults involving prostitution in Romanian.
 Curvă is an insult meaning whore or prostitute, or, more generally, a sexually promiscuous woman.
 Synonyms or near-synonyms are târfă, traseistă, or pizdă.
 The words zdreanță, boarfă and ștoarfă, coardă are all used to refer to a woman of low moral fiber.
 A pimp is usually referred to as a pește, which literally translated to "fish".

-Profanities directed at men include poponar, filicoi and smiggy, all with the same meaning of faggot.
+Profanities directed at men include poponar, curist and găozar, all with the same meaning of faggot.
 Literally, these words refer to male homosexuals, although they are generally used as insulting words towards any male, no matter their sexual orientation.
 The words are derived from popou, cur and găoază, which translate to "butt", "ass"/"arse" and "asshole", respectively.
 All three refer to the anus, implying the person they are directed at practices anal sex.

 A womanizer is known as a fustangiu (from fustă, skirt), or pizdar, a word formed in a similar fashion to poponar but which has recently taken on a more positive connotation similar to "player" (Bravo, tată, mare pizdar!).

 Bulangiu has quite a complex and contradictory formation.
 Bulan is slang for "luck" and also for "thigh", bul is also Romani slang for "ass".
 However, the word bulangiu is used to describe a man who is either not cooperative, a backstabber, or ungrateful, and has roughly the same meaning the English ass has in the phrase "don't be an ass!"
 (Nu fi bulangiu!).
 The female version of bulangiu may be bulangioaică or bulangie, but feminine forms are rare.

 Lăbar and labagiu refer to a male person practicing masturbation.
 It carries the same meaning as "moron" or "jerk" in American English, or "wanker" in British English.
 These words are derived from labă, literally "paw", but referring to masturbation in slang.
 The expression "a face laba" means "to jerk off".
 Although they are literally connected to masturbation, in the spoken language they have the same meaning as "jerk", "asshole" or "ass" when referring to an individual.

 Muist and its female equivalent, muistă, both mean "blowjob (giver)" often in reference to a whore.
 These words derive from the interjection muie!, loosely translating to "suck my penis", or, generally, as "up yours!", which is itself derived from Roma slang, muj (/[muj]/) meaning "mouth" in Romani.